The Role of Technology in Cybersecurity & Safety

 1. Information Security Needs To Take A Layered Security Architecture Approach

 There is no cybersecurity “silver bullet” (cliché, I know, but true).
-Information security pros layer security to provide both comprehensive and redundant security.
+Information security pros layer security to provide both comprehensive and redundant protection.
 In many areas of business, redundancies are a bad thing.
 But in cybersecurity and campus safety, where the consequences for failure are high, redundancy is necessary.
-During this session, we talked about the different layers of cybersecurity that attendees use today, and answered questions about some that they were less familiar with.
+During the session, we talked about the different layers of cybersecurity that attendees use today, and answered questions about some that they were less familiar with.

-- Employee Education: I think every IT security pro out there knows that the single greatest point of failure in cybersecurity are the people using the information.
+- Employee Education: I think every IT security pro out there knows that the single greatest point of failure in cybersecurity is the people using the information.
 Human error causes far more data breaches than malware or any other type of malicious attack.
 In fact, a recent report found that 1 in 4 workers are aware of security guidelines, but choose to ignore them!
 This is why ongoing employee education is the foundation for any good security strategy.

 2. Why Cloud Security?